va13k/aware_dashboard/README.md

 ### Re-running setup

-If `.env` and `aware-micro-server/aware-config.json` already exist, the script detects them and offers a choice:
+If `.env` already exists, the script detects them and offers a choice:

 ```
   Existing configuration found (.env)